 My goals for advancing the field of Gerontology and Psychiatry:

 We must all must continue working to dispel the many widely held ageist myths.
 And as a nurse, I know nursing can make a significant contribution to this effort.

 Proactively participate in the ongoing transformation of the aging paradigm.
 The paradigm must shift from a worldview of inevitable decrement, to one of possibility, which includes health promotion, development, growth, and learning.

-Since gerontology is a relatively new and broad field of scientific inquiry, the continued preparation of scientists to study aging phenomena in a multi-disciplinary context is key.
+Since Gerontology and Geoscience are relatively new fields of scientific inquiry, the continued preparation of scientists to study aging phenomena in a multi-disciplinary context is key.
 Preparing future researchers in the basic sciences, social sciences, and health sciences to think creatively and across disciplines is crucial for the advancement of gerontology as an academic and scientific enterprise.